zitsko/social-proof-section/README.md

 # Frontend Mentor - Social proof section solution

-This is a solution to the https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA.
+This is a solution to the Social proof section challenge on Frontend Mentor (https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA.)
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents